 Chuck and a B-24 navigator named Patterson (Pat) would make the journey together.
 After four days of steady climbing through knee-deep snow and a relentless, freezing wind, the men were exhausted.
 They found a deserted cabin and decided to rest a while.
 Pat hung his wet socks on a bush outside the cabin.
 He and Chuck were too tired to realize what a mistake that was.

 Chuck was awakened by the sound of bullets hitting the cabin.
 A German patrol had passed by, seen Pat’s socks, and started shooting.
-Pat was struck in the knee as the two men dove out a back window.
+The two men dove out a back window.
 Chuck threw his injured comrade on a snow-covered log slide and jumped on with him.
 The men ended up in a deep creek several thousand feet below the cabin.
 Once on the bank, Chuck tended to Pat’s wound.
-The navigator had been shot directly in the knee; the only thing holding the top half of his leg to the bottom was a single tendon.
-If not for Chuck, he would have bled to death.
-Chuck took out a knife and cut the tendon, then fashioned a tourniquet from a shirt and proceeded to drag Pat back up the mountain.
+Without Chuck he would have perished.
+Chuck then proceeded to drag Pat back up the mountain.